patchamama/AI-on-Mail/README.md

 ### Email filtering

-The system searches for these keywords by default:
+The system searches for these keywords by default in the email subject:
 - AI, IA
 - Artificial Intelligence / Inteligencia Artificial
 - Machine Learning